A Simple Guide to Confronting with Courage

 photo-1505455184862-554165e5f6ba.jpeg

 I realize that Halloween has come and gone but because it’s my favorite holiday, I thought we’d talk about something dark and spooky today.
-Something terrrrrrrrifying, if you will.
-Something both you and I have no doubt gone out of our way to avoid.
+Something that many of us have no doubt gone out of our way to avoid at some point in our lives.
 Ah, yes, it’s the dreaded (dum dum dum)...confrontation.

 Defining confrontation

-Recently I’ve taken an interest in learning more about the art of confrontation (which I’ll define as instigating a proactive conversation about a perceived wrongdoing or pain point in the relationship for purposes of improving the relationship) and I’d like to share with you a few big takeaways plus a simple outline for shaping the conversation.
+Recently I’ve taken an interest in learning more about the art of confrontation (which I’ll define as instigating a proactive conversation about a perceived wrongdoing or pain point in the relationship for purposes of improving the relationship) and I’d like to start by sharing a few big takeaways plus a simple outline for shaping the conversation.

-I’ve personally had the opportunity to apply these concepts in my own life and, while it doesn’t make the conversation totally pleasant, it does make things a hell of a lot easier.
+I’ve personally had the opportunity to apply these concepts in my own life and, while it doesn’t make the conversation totally pleasant, it does make things a lot easier.
 So without further ado...

-Takeaway #1: Before you even talk...set the right intention
+Takeaway #1: Before you broach the conversation...set the right intention

 · Proving that you are right and they are wrong